InMode Forma + Fx — InMode Forma · Fx

 FAQ

-Can I complete a Forma course in a single Seoul trip?
+Can I complete a Forma + Fx course in one Seoul trip?

 Is Forma FDA-approved for skin tightening?